Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 The key is that 90 days forces an early decision point.
 If the emergency is genuine and ongoing, renewal requires making the case during a period when attention remains focused.
 If the emergency has passed or never truly justified the response, the default returns to normal governance without requiring anyone to actively dismantle accumulated power.

-1. Information Gathering: Society experiences governance without emergency powers, generating evidence about whether they are actually necessary
+Information Gathering: Society experiences governance without emergency powers, generating evidence about whether they’re actually necessary.
+If nothing bad happens during the cooling period, maybe the emergency wasn’t so emergent after all.

-2. Institutional Recovery: Legislative oversight, judicial review, and civil society checks recover their normal functioning, enabling genuine assessment rather than rubber-stamping
+Institutional Recovery: Legislative oversight, judicial review, and civil society checks recover their normal functioning, enabling genuine assessment rather than rubber-stamping under pressure.

-3. Public Attention: The explicit ending and potential restarting of emergency becomes a visible public event, subject to democratic deliberation rather than quiet administrative extension
+Public Attention: The explicit ending and potential restarting of emergency becomes a visible public event, subject to democratic deliberation rather than quiet administrative extension.

-4. Political Courage: Leaders who believe emergency powers should not return have a natural moment to make that case, rather than opposing “mere extension”
+Political Courage: Leaders who believe emergency powers should not return have a natural moment to make that case, rather than opposing “mere extension.”

 • Maximum emergency time in any 120-day period: 90 days (75%)